 - To investigate associations between childbirth risk factors and pelvic floor anatomy and symptoms.
 In particular, are there are interactions between risk factors and the menopause?

 The current study will contact the UK-based ProLong study participants again.
-Many of the women will now be around the age of the menopause when PFD is thought to be even more common.
+Many of the women will be now be around the age of the menopause when PFD is thought to be even more common.
 The women will be asked to take part in a postal questionnaire.
 An invitation will also be extended for the women to attend a pelvic floor examination.

 Questionnaire and pelvic floor examination results will be analysed together with NHS medical records (where permission has been granted).
 This information will be combined with data from the women in the New Zealand arm of ProLong gathered in 2014 to report how common PFD is and how it relates to childbirth and other risk factors, particularly the menopause.
 The proposed research constitutes the longest ever prospective follow-up of post-natal PFD worldwide.